njbbaer/self-metrics/README.md

 A Rails web app for collecting and analyzing personal health data.

-* Records sleep, running, and cardio
+Records sleep, running, and weight.
+Displays metrics to encourage healthy behaviors.

-* Encourages healthy behaviors
+Built for personal use, but open-source to the public.

+## Technical Features

+* Ruby on Rails web app with Postgres database
-* Mobile and desktop responsive
+* Bootstrap UI with mobile and desktop responsive design
+* Deployed to private Heroku instance for personal use
-* Password protected
+* Password protected with cookie authentication

-A production version of this application is deployed to Heroku for private use.

 # Screenshots
 ![self-metrics-screenshot](/app/assets/images/screenshots.png)